PSivaMallikarjun/EchoFishAI/README.md

 2. **Access the Web Interface**:

-   - Open a browser and go to `http://localhost:5000` to access the main dashboard.
+   - Open a browser and go to `http://localhost:5000 (like this you will get your own url and PID )` to access the main dashboard.

 3. **Login**: Use the provided credentials to log into the system and start using the fish tracking and sound emission controls.